Have You Developed a VMS-Specific Strategy?

 Your candidate pool and experience will benefit

 It’s a candidate market.
 There are more job openings than there are qualified candidates to fill those jobs.
 This means that delivering great services to your candidates is critical.
 Your candidates expect speed, and because there are fewer of them, you need to meet their expectations.
-Candidates are more likely to go with the firm that can find them a quality job the fastest.
+Candidates are more likely to go with the agency that can find them a quality job the fastest.
 Having a VMS-specific strategy enables you to offer jobs to candidates faster and get candidates placed faster.

 If you miss out on a candidate the first time around, you’re likely missing out on a lot more than just that.
 In this market, redeployment means everything.
 The more qualified candidates you have in your candidate pool, the more likely you are to stay ahead of the competition.
-If you lose out on securing a candidate because another firm found them a job first, then you’ve likely lost them for future jobs as well.
+If you lose out on securing a candidate because another agency found them a job first, then you’ve likely lost them for future jobs as well.

 Your competition already has one

-If your priorities are to increase profitability and top-line revenue, you’ll have to compete with larger firms that are already using VMS.
+If your priorities are to increase profitability and top-line revenue, you’ll have to compete with larger agencies that are already using VMS.
 Having a VMS-specific strategy might be just what you need to stay in the game and keep up with the fast pace of your competitors.

 VMS Automation with Bullhorn VMS Sync

-Many firms shy away from diving head first into the world of VMS for fear of cost and time inefficiencies.
+Many agencies shy away from diving head first into the world of VMS for fear of cost and time inefficiencies.
 Those fears, however, shouldn’t hold you back.
 With the right technology, you can automate your VMS business to eliminate all of the manual tasks that might otherwise burden your recruiters and slow down your processes.

 Bullhorn VMS Sync, a VMS automation tool, automatically imports jobs from the VMS into the ATS in real-time, and then automatically assigns those jobs to the correct recruiters.
 By automating the process, recruiters are then free to do more valuable, revenue-generating activities, you won’t ever have to worry about missing a job, and you can deliver an exceptional candidate experience by always getting access to the most desirable jobs the instant they become available.